Fallen-Breath/tweakermore/docs/document-en_us.md

 Show the command and the output of command blocks

 - Category: Features
-- Type: boolean
+- Type: hotkey togglable boolean
-- Default value: `true`
+- Default value: *no hotkey*, `false`

 ![infoViewCommandBlock](assets/infoViewCommandBlock-en_us.png)